zerotohero-dev/talks/fluentconf/WORKLOG.md

 What those services basically do is to install agents, or probes on your application or on your system, and regularly report aggragated metrics and measurements back to a collection endpoint.

 We'll be creating a "much simpler" monitoring system for the sake of this demo. — Again, this is not aimed for production use; it's just for demonstrating concepts behind monitoring and instrumentation.
 You'd be **much** better off using a "monitoring as a service" solution instead.

+For probes I was planning to use `dtrace`, and as it turned out, `dtrace` as its current state does not compile on a debian docker container.
+So I'll pick the closest alternative: `jstrace`